Comparison of display technology: Research

 Researchers announced a display that uses silicon metasurface pixels that do not require polarized light and require half the energy.
 It employs a transparent conductive oxide as a heater that can quickly change the pixels.
 The pixels are 100 times thinner than liquid crystal.
 Response times are under 1 millisecond.
-They laim that the metasurface array could replace the liquid crystal layer in today's displays, eliminating the need for production technology.
+They claim that the metasurface array could replace the liquid crystal layer in today's displays, eliminating the need for production technology.